VaibhavSys/ball/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Bot Information**
-- Permissions the bot has
+- Bot Permissions
-- Bot role position
+- Bot Position in Role Hierarchy

 **Additional context**
 Add any other context about the problem here.